The Right to Be Happy

 The Right to Be Happy is an American silent film from 1916 that draws inspiration from Charles Dickens' 1843 Novella, A Christmas Carol.
-This film was Universal's first attempt at making a Feature film based on Dickens' novella.
-Throughout the silent era, it stood as the first and only feature film adaptation of A Christmas Carol by an American or foreign film company.
+This film was Universal's first attempt at making a feature film based on Dickens' novella.
+It was the first and only feature film adaptation of A Christmas Carol by an American or foreign film company during the silent era.
 The movie was directed by Rupert Julian and supported by a cast of Universal Bluebird players, including Rupert Julian, Claire McDowell, and Harry Carter.

-A Christmas Carol narrates the tale of Ebenezer Scrooge, an elderly miser who receives a visit from the Ghost of his former business partner, Jacob Marley, and the spirits representing Christmas Past, Present, and Yet to Come.
+A Christmas Carol narrates the tale of Ebenezer Scrooge, an elderly miser who receives a visit from the ghost of his former business partner, Jacob Marley, and the spirits representing Christmas Past, Present, and Yet to Come.
 These supernatural visitations prompt a profound transformation within Scrooge, turning him into a more compassionate and benevolent person.

-Like many films based on published material, it takes certain artistic liberties with the storyline the producers believe will appeal more to the audience.
+Like many film adaptations, it takes certain artistic liberties with the source material.
 This film carried Universal"s "Bluebird Photoplay" brand, (Note: In 1916, Universal formed a three-tier branding system for their releases.
 Universal Films decided to label their movies according to the size of their budget and status.
 Unlike the top-tier studios, Universal owned no theaters to market its feature films.
 Universal gave theater owners and audiences a quick reference guide by branding their products.
 Branding would help theater owners judge films they were about to lease and help fans decide which movies they wanted to see.